AFOSR - Engineering and Complex Systems

 Ideas that don’t strictly fall into the categories above, but are germane to high speed aerodynamics, are also welcome.
 You are highly encouraged to contact our Program Officer prior to developing a full proposal, in any sub-area, to briefly discuss the current state-of-the-art, how your research would advance it, and the approximate cost for a three (3) to four (4) year effort.

-DR. SARAH POPKIN, AFOSR/RTA1
+DR. AMANDA CHOU, AFOSR/RTA1

 Email: aerothermodynamics@us.af.mil